iCrawlerRPG/iCrawlerRPG.github.io/README.md

 [![Join the chat at https://gitter.im/iCrawlerRPG/iCrawlerRPG.github.io](https://badges.gitter.im/iCrawlerRPG/iCrawlerRPG.github.io.svg)](https://gitter.im/iCrawlerRPG/iCrawlerRPG.github.io?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) [![Join us on Reddit](https://img.shields.io/badge/reddit-iCrawlerRPG-red.svg)](http://reddit.com/r/iCrawlerRPG)

+Disclaimer: I'm not sure if people are still playing this or not, or if anyone will even read this, but this project has been abandoned for a long time due to real life circumstances.
+However, if there's interest enough, I could pick it back up and give it some polish before improving with new stuff, or I could do a totally different game.

 Current version: alpha v0.9.1

 This was an idea that was on my head for a few days now.
 I've finally had the patience to sit down and actually code.